Rat king: In popular culture

-In the eleventh episode of the sixth season of Teen Wolf, "Said the Spider to the Fly", Liam Dunbar and Mason Hewitt encounter a rat king.
-The sixth episode of the first season of 30 Rock, "Jack Meets Dennis", Dennis Duffy claims to have seen a rat king.
-Later, Liz Lemon describes what her future with Dennis would be like, becoming "more and more tangled up in each other's lives until [she] can't even get away," and realizes that he is a metaphorical rat king.
-An episode of the NBC TV urban fantasy series Grimm featured a monstrous, bipedal Rat King loose in Portland, formed by multiple 'Rienegen' (were-rats) conjoining their body mass.
-An episode of the Netflix TV show Hilda, "The Nightmare Spirit", featured a large rat king with glowing red eyes made of an unknown number of rats.
-This character is a peddler of secrets, willing to trade gossip with anyone who will tell him something worthy.

 The phenomenon's name appeared as the title of a Boston Manor song released in 2020.
-When asked about it, vocalist Henry Cox explained that he used the rat king as a metaphor for current political and social events.
+When asked about it, vocalist Henry Cox explained that he used the rat king as a metaphor for contemporary political and social events.

-In the mission A Sinking Ship in the video game Shadowrun: Hong Kong, a massive rat king held together by a magical amulet known as "the shiny object" is fought at the end of the mission.
-Gobbet, a shaman of the rat totem, is eventually able to grab the shiny object and disperse the rat king.

 A creature known as the Rat King is featured in the 2020 action-adventure video game The Last of Us Part II.
-It is an amalgam of multiple infected humans which appears halfway through the plot, when protagonist Abby explores the underground levels of a hospital in Seattle which were ground zero for the outbreak in the city over 20 years before.
+It is a conjoinment of multiple fungus-infected humans, which protagonist Abby encounters in the underground levels of a hospital.
 Three actors were tied together to perform motion capture for the creature.
 Co-director Kurt Margenau described the idea behind the Rat King as the team's take on "what happens to them [the infected] when they sit around for a really long time."

+The rat king appears in several episodes of the cartoon Hilda.
+The Rat King is an amalgamation of rats living in the sewers below the city.
+He knows people's secrets and is willing to trade knowledge with Hilda on several occasions.

+A three-head rat sovereign appears as the primary antagonist in Mac Barnett's, graphic novel, The First Cat in Space Ate Pizza.

+A rat king appears in Hoard by Luna Carmoon.
+A mass of rats is found among hoarded ephemera in Maria's mother's home.

+A rat king appears in the TV show Adventure Time in the episode "Little Brother", and in The Amazing World of Gumball in the episode "The Gripes".

+A rat king appears in and is a main theme in Ego Death by Jazz Emu, where the protagonist creates a human/rat persona based on their obsession with the Rat King phenomena.

+A rat king prominently features in the film Together.